How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 ─────────────────────────────────────────────────────────────────────

-This pattern spreads the work across three deployments and a background job.
+This spreads the work across three deploys and a background job.
 The table is never locked for more than a few milliseconds at any point.
-Users never see any interruption.
+Users see nothing.

-For the backfill step, we wrote a simple script that processes rows in chunks of 10,000, sleeping 50ms between batches to avoid overwhelming the primary:
+The backfill script processes rows in chunks of 10,000 with a 50ms pause between batches to avoid overwhelming the primary.

 scripts/backfill-onboarding-source.ts